fluxfw/RemovePluginDataConfirm/README.md

 //...
 ```
 `XRemoveDataConfirm` is the name of your remove data confirm class.
+You don't need to use `DICTrait`, it is already in use!

 If your plugin is a RepositoryObject use `RepositoryObjectPluginUninstallTrait` instead:
 ```php